LBHackney-IT/Data-Platform-Playbook/docs/architecture-decisions/records/015-spatial-data-processing.md

 ## Consequences

 Using Geopandas in our jobs means we need to convert spark dataframes into pandas dataframes before processing them, and then back to Spark dataframes to write the data to S3.
 These conversions are probably less efficient than using Spark all the way.
 We can also suspect Sedona works faster with very big datasets.
-However, Geopandas has been staisfactory with our use cases so far.
+However, Geopandas has been satisfactory with our use cases so far.